misrab/docs/Dai.md

 ### Limbo Duration

 A CDP enters limbo in the unlikely event that price information for collateral is not available (such as if all the oracles simultaneously suffer a technical failure).
-The limbo duration determines how long before all CDPs of that type are liquidated.
+The limbo duration determines how long before all CDPs of that type can be liquidated.

 ## Examples